 The Q-bital Plan

 The team from Q-bital took immediate action.
 They offered to install short-term mobile wards the next day at no charge.
-The installation of these units takes mere hours from their arrival on site, so they provide an excellent emergency response.
+The installation of these facilities takes mere hours from their arrival on site, so they provide an excellent emergency response.
 The hospital subsequently accepted the offer.

 The Q-bital Solution